Ahmet Baitursynuly: Legacy

-To this day, Baitursynov is held in great regard in Kazakhstan, but is viewed as somewhat tragic figure, signifying the extent of the numbers of authors, poets and thinkers who have perished due to the Soviet repressions.
-The Baitursynov Home Museum in honor of Baitursynov was established in one of his former residences in Alma-Ata, and a number of streets were renamed in his memory across Kazakhstan.
-A statue of him is also to be found in the town of Kostenay.
-Baitursynov's work is also part of the curriculum for high school education system of Kazakhstan.
-Another of Baitursynov's significant accomplishments was his adaptation of Arabic script for the Kazakh alphabet.
+To this day, Ahmet is held in great regard in Kazakhstan, but is viewed as somewhat tragic figure, signifying the extent of the numbers of authors, poets and thinkers who have perished due to the Soviet repressions.
+The Baitursynov Home Museum in honor of Ahmet was established in one of his former residences in Alma-Ata, and a number of streets were renamed in his memory across Kazakhstan.
+A statue of him is also to be found in the town of Kostanay.
+Ahmet's work is also part of the curriculum for the high school education system of Kazakhstan.
+Another of Ahmet's significant accomplishments was his adaptation of Arabic script for the Kazakh alphabet.

-In 2021, UNESCO included Akhmet Baitursynov on the list of UNESCO anniversaries for 2022–2023 in honor of the 150th anniversary of his birth.
+In 2021, UNESCO included Akhmet Baitursynuly on the list of UNESCO anniversaries for 2022–2023 in honor of the 150th anniversary of his birth.

+On 4 July 2021, a statue of Baitursynov alongside his colleagues Alikhan Bokeikhanov and Mirjaqip Dulatuli was unveiled in Astana.

-In November 2022, a monument to Akhmet Baitursynov was unveiled.
-The solemn ceremony was attended by President Kassym-Jomart Tokayev, relatives of the scientist and representatives of the creative intelligentsia.
+In November 2022, a monument to Akhmet was unveiled.
+The ceremony was attended by President Kassym-Jomart Tokayev, relatives of the scientist and representatives of the creative intelligentsia.

-On December 30, 2022, in honor of the 150th anniversary of the great scientist-turkologist, publicist, prominent statesman Akhmet Baitursynov, a monument and a park were opened in Ankara.
+On December 30, 2022, in honor of the 150th anniversary of the scientist-turkologist, publicist, prominent statesman Akhmet Baitursynuly, a monument and a park were opened in Ankara.